HousewareHQ/frontend-engineering-octernship/README.md

 # 🚀Live Demo:

- -I deployed the project on Google Firebase.  you can manually open the browser and type URL  https://duplicate-char-remover-8b327.web.app .
+ - I deployed the project on Google Firebase.  you can manually open the browser and type URL  https://duplicate-char-remover-8b327.web.app .
 - Or , Else simply click this link : https://duplicate-char-remover-8b327.web.app 👈 to see my React project.